Incest taboo: Exogamy

 The anthropologist Claude Lévi-Strauss developed a general argument for the universality of the incest taboo in human societies.
 His argument begins with the claim that the incest taboo is in effect a prohibition against endogamy, and the effect is to encourage exogamy.
 Through exogamy, otherwise unrelated households or lineages will form relationships through marriage, thus strengthening social solidarity.
 That is, Lévi-Strauss views marriage as an exchange of women between two social groups.
 This theory is based in part on Marcel Mauss's theory of The Gift, which (in Lévi-Strauss' words) argued:

 It is also based on Lévi-Strauss's analysis of data on different kinship systems and marriage practices documented by anthropologists and historians.
 Lévi-Strauss called attention specifically to data collected by Margaret Mead during her research among the Arapesh.
-When she asked if a man ever sleeps with his sister, Arapesh replied: "No we don't sleep with our sisters.
-We give our sisters to other men, and other men give us their sisters."
+When she asked if a man ever sleeps with his sister, Arapesh replied: "No we don't sleep with our sisters; we give our sisters to other men, and other men give us their sisters."
 Mead pressed the question repeatedly, asking what would happen if a brother and sister did have sex with one another.
 Lévi-Strauss quotes the Arapesh response:

 By applying Mauss's theory to data such as Mead's, Lévi-Strauss proposed what he called alliance theory.
-He argued that, in "primitive" societies, marriage is not fundamentally a relationship between a man and a woman, but a transaction involving a woman that forges a relationship—an alliance—between two men.
-His Elementary Structures of Kinship takes this as a starting point and uses it to analyze kinship systems of increasing complexity found in so-called primitive societies (that is, those not based on agriculture, class inequalities, and centralized government).
+He argued that, in "primitive" societies—societies not based on agriculture, class hierarchies, or centralized government—marriage is not fundamentally a relationship between a man and a woman, but a transaction involving a woman that forges a relationship—an alliance—between two men.